The Two Tales of Remote Access Security: Protection from Hackers, and Meeting Regulatory Requirements.

 - Securing your network from hackers or malware to protect ePHI

-- Meeting regulatory requirements to avoid fines
+- Meeting regulatory requirements for vendor access to avoid fines

 A few places to start to protect your network from hackers: